Christen Sveaas Art Foundation: This is the Night Mail, Selected by Ida Ekblad

 Notes to Editors

-– The exhibition is curated in consultation with Ida Ekblad by Iwona Blazwick, Director, Whitechapel Gallery and Candy Stobbs, Assistant Curator, Whitechapel Gallery.
+– The exhibition is curated in consultation with Ida Ekblad by Iwona Blazwick, former Director, Whitechapel Gallery and Candy Stobbs, Assistant Curator, Whitechapel Gallery.

 – The exhibition is accompanied by a fully-illustrated publication, designed by Mark El-Khatib, including introductions by Iwona Blazwick, Christen Sveaas and William Flatmo, Director of Christen Sveaas Art Collection, as well as contributions from Ida Ekblad.